-The Company's business activities, together with the factors likely to affect its future development, performance and position, are set out in the Strategic Report on pages 3 to 22.
-In addition, Notes 16 and 17 on pages 63 to 66 provide details on how the Company manages its exposure to financial risks and manages its capital.
-The Company's principal and emerging risks are set out in the Strategic Review on pages 16 to 18.
-The Company's assets consist principally of a diversified portfolio of listed equity shares, private market investments, fixed income securities and cash, which, with the exception of private market investments, in most circumstances are realisable within a short period of time and exceed its liabilities by a significant amount.
+The Company's business activities, together with the factors likely to affect its future development, performance and position, are set out in the Strategic Report on pages 3 to 18.
+In addition, Notes 16 and 17 on pages 60 to 63 provide details on how the Company manages its exposure to financial risks and manages its capital.
+The Company's principal and emerging risks are set out in the Strategic Review on pages 14 to 16.
+The Company's assets consist principally of a diversified portfolio of listed equity shares, a long-short fund investment, private market investments and cash, which, with the exception of private market investments, in most circumstances are realisable within a short period of time and exceed its liabilities by a significant amount.